Friendly Streets

 Expected Speed Reduction: 2-4 mph

-Construction begins in the fall of 2024 on the first of those streets, Kingshighway Boulevard, which will be repaved and improved from Florissant Avenue to Gravois Avenue.
+Construction began in the fall of 2024 on the first of those streets, Kingshighway Boulevard, which will be repaved and improved from Florissant Avenue to Gravois Avenue.
 Between the fall of 2024 and the fall of 2026, the City will also repave and improve Grand, Goodfellow, Union, Jefferson, 4th Street, Convention Plaza, and Broadway.

 The City will also build new protected bike lanes on 4th Street from Chouteau to Convention Plaza.